joaomgcd/VoiceAssistantWebHook/README.md

 - After your app is created in Heroku open [API.AI](https://api.ai/), go to the Fullfillment tab and paste your Webhook URL there.
 Your Webhook URL is your app's name followed by .herokuapp.com/webhook For example, if your app's name is **superduperapp** your URL will be **https://superduperapp.herokuapp.com/webhook**
 - In the API.AI intents that you want to be handled by the webhook enable the **Use webhook** checkbox in the **Fulfillment** section of the intent
 - To test it out try creating an Hello World intent in API.AI that has the **helloworld** action, enable the webhook option, test it out and see if you get back the **Hello World** speech.
+- To easily edit the code you can use Heroku's Dropbox integration.
+It'll create a folder in your dropbox for you where you can edit the code and deploy it back to your Heroku app.
+Look for this option in the **Deploy** tab in your Heroku dashboard.

+# IMPORTANT: SUBJECT TO CHANGE
+The plugin structure for this is not final and could change at any moment, so be aware of that.